Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/resources/audio.md

-# audio resource type
+# Audio resource type

-The **audio** resource groups audio-related data on an item into a single structure.
+The **Audio** resource groups audio-related data on an item into a single structure.

 ### JSON representation